edjw/edjw-old-blog/posts/2020-04-18-the-saudi-takeover-of-newcastle-united-the-whataboutery-is-out-of-control.md

 ## 4. Whatabout the fans?
 Don’t they deserve some success?

 It would be great for Newcastle to have success.
-Supporting Newcastle under Mike Ashley has been rubbish.
-If Newcastle does have success using Saudi Arabia's money, it will be hollow.
+Supporting Newcastle under Mike Ashley has often been rubbish.
+But if Newcastle does have success using Saudi Arabia's money, it will be hollow.

 Sidenote: Does any team actually *deserve* success more or less than other teams?